 History & Background

-The ECC Certification Initiative has its foundation in the national certification system of the German Cancer Society.
-The German Cancer Society has been successfully implementing a voluntary Cancer Centre Certification Programme for the past 10 years in order to improve the quality of cancer care within certified networks.
+The ECC Certification Initiative has its foundation in the national Certification System of the German Cancer Society.
+The German Cancer Society has been successfully implementing a voluntary Cancer Centre Certification Programme since 2003 in order to improve the quality of cancer care within certified networks.

-Care quality is documented in each network of providers (i.e., “centre”) amongst others through tumour-specific quality indicators.
+Care quality is documented in each network of providers (i.e., “centre”) amongst others through tumour-specific Quality Indicators.
 This documentation and the annual audits are the basis for the decision on whether a certificate is issued.
-After starting with breast cancer centres in 2004, the programme has expanded and now cancer centres for the most common cancer sites can apply for certification.
-Since the starting point in 2004 over 1.5 million cancer patients have been treated in certified centres.
+After starting with Breast Cancer Centres in 2003, the Programme has expanded and now cancer centres for the most common cancer sites can apply for certification.
+Since the starting point over 1.5 million cancer patients have been treated in certified Centres.

-As of March 2020 a total of 1,462 German cancer centres and 104 cancer centres in Europe and internationally have been certified and joined the programme.
+As of April 2023 a total of 1,988 German Cancer Centres and 173 Cancer Centres in Europe and internationally have been certified and joined the Programme.

 - The quality of oncological care can be compared across countries.

 - Collaborations between scientific societies can expand Europe-wide.